alexirpan/alexirpan.github.io/_posts/2018-10-13-mmo-economy.markdown

 of economic stories.

-That Time Neopets Created a Scarce Good by Changing Pet Artwork
+That Time Neopets Created a New Good by Changing Pet Art
 ------------------------------------------------------------------------------

 In 2007, the Neopets team standardized all Neopet artwork, such that all Neopets